 Although the results from the discrete choice models suggest the existence of a risk taking channel, it is necessary to take into account two fundamental aspects of the lending activity.
-First, banks grant more loans to riskier borrowers at lower policy rates because they perceive an improvement in borrowers' balance sheets and therefore, a lower probability of defaults of loans.
-Therefore, to establish if the banks have a higher risk appetite it is necessary to determine if the individual loans have higher or lower probability of default.
-Second, since average loan maturity may change over time, more risktaking would entail lending at longer maturities.
-Hence, we need to analyze credit risk-taking employing duration models to assess how the hazard rate is affected by monetary policy.
+First, banks grant more loans to riskier borrowers at lower policy rates because they perceive an improvement in borrowers' balance sheets and, therefore, a lower probability of defaults on loans.
+Therefore, to establish whether the banks have a higher risk appetite, we need to determine whether the individual loans have higher or lower probability of default.

+Second, since average loan maturity may change over time, more risk-taking would entail lending at longer maturities.
+Hence, we need to analyze credit risktaking employing duration models to assess how the hazard rate is affected by monetary policy.